rjones30/Dirac-/README.md

 ## Building instructions

-See the INSTALL file for instructions on how to compile the source a shared library libDirac.so and installed in the local install dir.
+See the INSTALL file for instructions on how to compile the source into a shared library libDirac.so and install it in the local install dir.
 After this, it can be imported into a root session and used by client code, as illustrated here.